Workshop

 width = 0.3)

-There are several ways you could add the mean.
+We would like to add the mean.
 You could use geom_point()

-but I like to use geom_errorbar()
+but I like to use another geom_errorbar()

 and ymax

-both set to the mean.
+to the mean.

 Add a geom_errorbar()